santilomb/ai-prompt-engineering/README.md

 # ai-prompt-engineering
-Some stuff about how to tell to a AI what do you want
+Some stuff about how to tell to an AI what do you want